lorencarvalho/pizza/README.md

 dissolve the sugar into the water and combine with dry ingredients by hand until the mixture forms a shaggy dough

-sit covered for 20 minutes to an hour to hydrate the dough
+sit covered for 20 minutes to hydrate the dough

+you can knead the dough a little, but it doesn't need much

-divide the dough into 3 portions (should be ~225g each) and gently fold each into a ball
+divide the dough into 3 portions (should be slightly less than 230g each) and fold each into a ball

 refrigerate for 24-72 hours